What’s the Best Pre-Workout Supplement For Women?

 Victor Adams explained, “There is no special difference (pregnancy and special dietary situations aside) between what men and women should be taking to enhance their performance, results, and recovery from exercise – with the exception of testosterone boosters.”

 So let’s break down 2 really good options when it comes to supplements:

 The best pre-workout I have come across is Pre-Jym.
 This is from the JYM supplement line which was created by Dr. Jim Stoppani who used to be the chief science editor for Muscle and Fitness.

-He has studied fitness and supplements both in the lab as well as in the gym and has made recommendations on the ideal ratios for BCAA’s (branched chain amino acids), caffeine, and other essential nutrients to take pre and post-workout for years until he finally decided to make a supplement with all the right stuff in it himself.
+He has studied fitness and supplements both in the lab as well as in the gym and has made recommendations on the ideal ratios for BCAA’s (branched-chain amino acids), caffeine, and other essential nutrients to take pre and post-workout for years until he finally decided to take a supplement with all the right stuff in it himself.

 You’ll not find a more complete or effective pre-workout on the market for increasing your energy and focus for the workout and enhancing recovery and results after.